Asymptotic independence of multiple Wiener-It\^{o} integrals and the resulting limit laws: Introduction

-The proof of this criterion is similar to the proof of \eqref{eq:RS} in \cite{RS}.
+The proof of this criterion is similar to the proof of (1.2) in \cite{RS}.

-In this paper in Theorem \ref{mainblock} we establish an asymptotic version of \eqref{eq:RS-m} characterizing the asymptotic moment-independence between blocks of multiple Wiener-It\^o integrals.
-As a consequence of this result, we deduce the fourth moment theorem of Nualart and Peccati \cite{NP} in Theorem \ref{nupec}, its multidimensional extension due to Peccati and Tudor \cite{PT} in Theorem \ref{pectud}, and some neat estimates on the speed of convergence in Theorem \ref{pectud-bd}.
-Furthermore, we obtain new multidimensional extension of a theorem of Nourdin and Peccati~\cite{NPchi} in Theorem \ref{t:NouPec}, and give another new result on the bivariate convergence of vectors consisting of multiple Wiener-It\^o integrals in Theorem \ref{t:bivariateblock}.
-Proposition \ref{BM-DMT} applies Theorem \ref{t:bivariateblock} to establish the limit process for functions of short and long range dependent stationary Gaussian time series in the spirit of the celebrated Breuer-Major \cite{BM} and Dobrushin-Major-Taqqu \cite{DM,Taqqu} Theorems.
+In this paper, in Theorem \ref{mainblock}, we establish an asymptotic version of \eqref{eqRS-m} characterizing the asymptotic moment-independence between blocks of multiple Wiener--It\^o integrals.
+As a consequence of this result, we deduce the fourth moment theorem of Nualart and Peccati \cite{NP} in Theorem \ref{nupec}, its multidimensional extension due to Peccati and Tudor \cite{PT} in Theorem \ref{pectud} and some neat estimates on the speed of convergence in Theorem \ref{pectud-bd}.
+Furthermore, we obtain new multidimensional extension of a theorem of Nourdin and Peccati~\cite {NPchi} in Theorem \ref{tNouPec}, and give another new result on the bivariate convergence of vectors consisting of multiple Wiener--It\^o integrals in Theorem \ref{tbivariateblock}.
+Proposition \ref{BM-DMT} applies Theorem~\ref{tbivariateblock} to establish the limit process for functions of short and long-range dependent stationary Gaussian time series in the spirit of the celebrated Breuer--Major \cite{BM} and Dobrushin--Major--Taqqu \cite{DM,Taqqu} theorems.
 In Theorem \ref{thmMOO} we establish the asymptotic moment-independence for discrete non-Gaussian chaoses using some techniques of Mossel, O'Donnel and Oleszkiewicz \cite{MOO}.

 The paper is organized as follows.
-In Section \ref{S : Pre} we list some basic facts from Gaussian analysis and prove some lemmas needed in the present work.
-In particular, we establish Lemma \ref{l:CS}, which a version of the Cauchy-Schwarz Inequality well suited to deal with contractions of functions, see \eqref{v2}.
+In Section~\ref{SPre} we list some basic facts from Gaussian analysis and prove some lemmas needed in the present work.
+In particular, we establish Lemma \ref{lCS}, which is a~version of the Cauchy--Schwarz inequality well suited to deal with contractions of functions; see \eqref{v2}.
 It is used in the proof of the main result, Theorem \ref{mainblock}.
-Section \ref{S : main} is devoted to the main results on the asymptotic independence.
-Section \ref{S : apps} gives some immediate consequences and related applications of the main result.
-Section \ref{s:f-apps} provides further applications to the study of short and long range dependent stochastic processes and multilinear random forms in non-Gaussian random variables.
+Section~\ref{Smain} is devoted to the main results on the asymptotic independence.
+Section~\ref{Sapps} gives some immediate consequences and related applications of the main result.
+Section~\ref{sf-apps} provides further applications to the study of short and long-range dependent stochastic processes and multilinear random forms in non-Gaussian random variables.